ylk2534246654/dst-mod-joint-ban/README_en.md

 With the gradual improvement of the blacklist, this mod may effectively create a better gaming environment.

-To report troublemakers, please leave a message in the comments or visit https://github.com/ylk2534246654/dst-mod-joint-ban/issues
+To report troublemakers, please leave a message in the comments or visit:

+https://github.com/ylk2534246654/dst-mod-joint-ban/issues

 - Please provide the following information: